 Recently, an alternative to usual space time Gravitation theories was proposed, HoYYava gravity, and has been obtaining reviews in the Perimeter Institute, among other places.
 Robert Brandenberger in (2009) also modeled this new theory in terms of the early universe, with the claim that there was a matter bounce instead of standard inflation.
 This theory, ironically depends upon a chaotic inflationary potential $V(\phi) = (1/2) \cdot m^2 \phi^2$ for its pre bounce conditions, and uses 'dark radiation' for obtaining a 'bounce', and Shinji Mukohyama (2009) has presented what he calls "scale-invariant, super-horizon curvature perturbations".
 Both Mukohyama, and Brandeberger accept scale free 'perturbations' so long as the contraction phase does use 'quantum vacuum fluctuations', and the author is waiting to see if HoYYava gravity develops or is provided with a mechanism to transfer energy to the standard model of comology predictions as to the radiation and matter eras.
-By way of contrast what the author will attempt to do is to with gravitons is far more modest, i.e., referencing the construction of a graviton in terms of instanton- anti instantons, and asking if a composition of a graviton as such an 'object' as a composition of such kink- anti kinks can be tied in with 'tHoofts "deterministic quantum mechanics" Beginning the analysis, the author will review, briefly what he did with CDW in $1 + \varepsilon^+$ dimensions , and then reference the chances for will review, briefly what he did with CDW in $1+\varepsilon$ dimensions, and then reference the chances for doing the same for 4 dimensions for gravitons,.
+The reason why the author does not accept this version of gravity as verbatim truth is due to a presentation which the author witnessed in ACGRG 5, in Christchurch, where Matt Visser presented HoYYava gravity in terms of the alleged "benefits of Lorentz symmetry breaking".
+The upshot, as the author found out in post talk interviews with Matt Visser was the presence of an unphysical gravi scalar spin zero 'graviton' contribution, which if not killed off yields unphysical measurements.
+Visser viewed the elimination/ removal/ reduction of the gravi scalar as crucial to the proof/validity of this supposition about semi classical gravity models.
+By way of contrast what the author will attempt to do is to with gravitons is far more modest, i.e., referencing the construction of a graviton in terms of instanton- anti instantons, and asking if a composition of a graviton as such an 'object' as a composition of such kink- anti kinks can be tied in with 'tHoofts "deterministic quantum mechanics"

+Beginning the analysis, the author will review, briefly what he did with CDW in $1+\mathcal{E}^+$ dimensions, and then reference the chances for doing the same for 4 dimensions for gravitons,.
 Finally, closing with a description if the graviton can carry information, and what this says about graviton mass.